-The process of depositing a thin layer of a desired metal over a metal object with the help of electric current is called electroplating.
+The process of depositing a thin layer of metal over another metal object with the help of an electric current is called electroplating.
 Electroplating is mostly used to modify the surface properties of an object (for example, corrosion resistance, lubricity, and abrasion resistance), but it can also be used to add thickness or create objects by electroforming.
-We have all seen artificial jewellery that shines while it is new but then fades after a while.
-The same is true for bicycle handlebars, nuts, and bolts, among other things.
-This is due to the fact that certain metals are coated with another metal in order to give them a shiny appearance while being cost reasonable.

 JEE Main 2025: Chemistry Formula | Study Materials | High Scoring Topics | Preparation Guide